nithitsuki/sem2-projects/UID/README.md

+# Monza Motors Development Roadmap

+## Team Responsibilities

+- **Lohit**: Design pages and overall site aesthetics, provide design elements for the code, design the integration engine revving and music.
+- **Aditi**: Code the main web pages ( `car-catalogue` and `about-us` ) with guidance from Lohit.
+- **Ramesh**: Develop the customizer page, add to it, fix bugs.
+- **All Members**: Contribute to logo creation, find images and content for the main page.

+---

+## Milestones

+### Phase 1: Planning & Design

+- design car-catalogue and about-us
+- Find Logo, Images for Main Page

+### Phase 2: Development

+- Start coding the car-catalogue and about-us

+### Phase 3: Testing & Debugging

+- Make sure everything looks perfect
+- ask others for suggestions
+- fix bugs if any

+---

 # Resources Used for Building This Site

 This project leveraged several powerful tools and libraries to create a modern, responsive, and visually appealing website.
 Below is a list of the resources used: